 Wearing his uniform, he asked for his belt to his wife.
 She didn’t get up from her bed to give him the belt, didn’t utter a single word for whatever he asked.
 Hearing not a single word from her, he looked towards her, she was worried and crying.

-‘You don’t worry sweetheart, I’ll be back before our baby takes birth.
-If my soulmate is with me then nothing can harm me.’, he said to his wife holding her shoulders and wiping tears from her cheek.
+‘You don’t worry sweetheart, I’ll be back before our child takes birth.
+If my soul mate is with me then nothing can harm me.’, he said to his wife holding her shoulders and wiping tears from her cheek.

-‘Dear, you know very well that you are going to become a father in the next two months, I need you, honey, in this very hour.’, His seven months pregnant wife was pleading him not to go, sobbingly.
+‘Dear, you know very well that you are going to become a father in next two months, I need you honey in this very hour.’
+His seven months pregnant wife was pleading him not to go, sobbingly.

 ‘I love you sweetheart but my motherland is first, my nation is first.
 In this war situation, Nation needs me.
 You are a wife of a brave Lieutenant.
 Just be calm and be my brave wife, just take care of my baby and yourself.’, he told her wife putting his hand on her swollen belly.